Rajpratik71/volatility-wiki/Android.md

 # Examine the Memory Dump with Volatility

-Android is based on Linux so you can use any of the [[LinuxCommandReference23]] to analyze your memory dump.
+Android is based on Linux so you can use any of the [[Linux Command Reference]] to analyze your memory dump.

 	$ cd ~/android-volatility/

 	$ python vol.py --info | grep Linux
-	Volatile Systems Volatility Framework 2.3_alpha
+	Volatility Foundation Volatility Framework 2.4
 	LinuxGolfish-2_6_29x86 - A Profile for Linux Golfish-2.6.29 x86

 	$ python vol.py --profile=LinuxGolfish-2_6_29x86 -f ~/lime.dump linux_pslist
-	Volatile Systems Volatility Framework 2.3_alpha
+	Volatility Foundation Volatility Framework 2.4
 	Offset     Name                 Pid             Uid             Gid    DTB        Start Time
 	---------- -------------------- --------------- --------------- ------ ---------- ----------
 	0xf3812c00 init                 1               0               0      0x33b04000 2013-02-25 16:42:16 UTC+0000